Ennosigaeon/xautoml/Tasks.md

 ## New Features

-- PC Explanations for SMAC
-- More "Continue in Jupyter" Buttons
 - Help texts for components.
 Link to sklearn
+- Extend structure search space for all kinds of structures

 - Feature Correlation